micah-e-cole/micah-e-cole.github.io/_projects/programming.md

 **Type:** Front-End Web App Development (HTML • CSS • JavaScript)

 #### Project Overview
- [This](https://micah-e-cole.github.io/wordApp/){:target="_blank"} browser-based word guessing game was built as part of my learning journey in JavaScript and front-end development.
-The goal was to create a simple but engaging interactive experience that could be played entirely in the browser without requiring external libraries or frameworks—solidifying my understanding of DOM manipulation, game logic, and user interface design.
+ [This](https://github.com/micah-e-cole/WordAppRevamp){:target="_blank"} browser-based word guessing game was built as part of my learning journey in JavaScript and front-end development.
+The goal was to create a simple but engaging interactive experience that could be played entirely in the browser.

 I wanted to reinforce core JavaScript concepts through a project that required real-time user interaction, conditional logic, and dynamic content updates.
 Word games offer a familiar yet adaptable framework to explore these skills, especially when layered with progressive difficulty and responsive feedback.